 Meet Our Staff

-Janice began working for the Carrollton Parks, Recreation and Cultural Arts Department in November 2007.
+Janice began working for the Carrollton Parks, and Recreation Department in November 2007.
 She graduated at Ranburne High School and attended West Georgia in Office Management.
-She came to work at CPRCAD after 24 years with Bremen Bowdon Investment in Quality Control.
+She came to work at CPRCD after 24 years with Bremen Bowdon Investment in Quality Control.
 She has two daughters and six grandchildren whom she enjoys spending time with.
-She enjoys cooking, reading, going to the beach, the mountains, catering, and spending time with family and friends.
-She attends Ranburne First Church.
-Janice also enjoys helping with the Hospitality at the Department Events.
+She enjoys cooking, reading, going to the beach, the mountains, and spending time with family and friends.

-Shirley came to CPRCAD in 2004 after twenty-five years as an Administrative Secretary with the Georgia Tech EDI Field Offices in Carrollton and Newnan.
+Shirley came to CPRD in 2004 after twenty-five years as an Administrative Secretary with the Georgia Tech EDI Field Offices in Carrollton and Newnan.
 She has a B.S. in Education from Brenau University in Gainesville, GA.
-Shirley is married to James Hewitt, a longtime member of the Carrollton Bass Masters.
+Shirley is married to James Hewitt.
 They have four active grandchildren who keep them on the go.
 She enjoys spending time with family and friends.

-Renee started working with CPRCAD in April 2016 after 23 years of working in Pharmacy.
+Renee started working with CPRD in April 2016 after 23 years of working in Pharmacy.
 She is married to Jason Cash and has two children Mikayla and Parker.
-She was blessed with her first grandchild in May.
+She also has two grandchildren Mary Grace and Ema Clair.
 She loves shopping, spending time with friends and family.
 She is a member of West Metro Church of Christ in Hiram.
-She enjoys meeting new people and is so excited to start this new chapter in her life.

 Leisure Programs Division

-Donna Ford came to Carrollton Parks, Recreation and Cultural Arts Department in 1984 from the Anniston Parks and Recreation Department in Anniston, Alabama.
+Donna Ford came to Carrollton Parks and Recreation Department in 1984 from the Anniston Parks and Recreation Department in Anniston, Alabama.
 She was Director of the Lenlock Community Center and Executive Director of the Anniston Arts Council.
 She has held many positions in the Carrollton department and oversees the Program Division.
 She has a full-time staff of eight responsible for Senior Adult Programs, Therapeutic Programs, Gymnastics, Special Events, Leisure Programs, Bonner Fitness Center and Concessions.
 She has won numerous awards for innovative programming over the years from the Georgia Recreation and Park Association.
 She was also the Director of Carrollton Main Street when the program was a part of Carrollton Parks, Recreation and Cultural Arts Department.
 Donna graduated from Hood College in Frederick, Maryland in 1979 with a B.A. degree in Recreation and Spanish.
 She also attended Springfield College in Springfield, Massachusetts and did an internship at Laughing Brook Wildlife and Environmental Education Center.
 Donna is nationally certified by the National Recreation and Park Association as a Certified Parks and Recreation Professional.
-She also holds her Disability Sports Specialist II certification through Blaze Sports America.
-Donna and her husband Thomas have two children, Nicholas and Christine and have lived in Carrollton for 30 years.
+She is also a certified Adaptive Sports Specialist II through Blaze Sports America.
+Donna and her husband Thomas have two children, Nicholas and Christine and have lived in Carrollton for 34 years.
 Her children were active members of the Bluefin Swim Team for 10 years.
 Donna’s passion is working with senior adults and persons with disabilities.
-Her other interests include gardening, the Arts, historic preservation, Alabama football, seashell collecting, Special Olympics and wildlife preservation

 Danielle was raised in Lilburn, Georgia and came to Carrollton to attend the University of West Georgia.
-She was a Therapeutic Recreation major and did her internship with the Carrollton Parks, Recreation and Cultural Arts Department.
+She was a Therapeutic Recreation major and did her internship with the Carrollton Parks and Recreation Department.
 In 1997 she was hired full time as the Carrollton Senior Center Manager.
 Danielle returned to school at UWG and earned a Master’s Degree in Gerontology in 2001.
 She also has certifications as a Certified Therapeutic Recreation Specialist and a Certified Park and Recreation Professional.
 Danielle is actively involved with the Carroll County Council on Aging, The Alzheimer’s Group of Carroll County, Inc., TRIAD, and Georgia Recreation and Park Association.
 Danielle has always loved being around older adults.
 When she was young her great aunt that had Alzheimer’s disease lived with her family.
 Danielle helped her mother take care of her for seven years.
 This paved the way to her career choice and her love for the older adult population.
 Danielle loves the diverse programs and activities that are offered at the Senior Center.
-She has met many wonderful and interesting people there over the past 18 years.
-Danielle has two sons, a twelve year old named Joseph and a six year old named Bryson.
+She has met many wonderful and interesting people there over the past 21 years.
+Danielle has two sons, Joseph and Bryson.

 Lisa was born and raised here in the Carrollton area.
 She graduated from the State University of West Georgia with a Master’s Degree in Gerontology.
 Lisa worked in the Social Work Case Management Department at Tanner Medical Center-Carrollton for 6 years where she coordinated the Respite Care Program.
 She currently serves as an Executive Board Member of The Alzheimer’s Group of Carroll County, Inc, and secretary of the group.
 Lisa also facilitated the Alzheimer’s support group for 14 years.
 Lisa has been working at the Senior Center since July 2011 and she loves it!
 What a great bunch of senior adults we have in Carrollton.
 Lisa and her husband Jay currently live in the Carrollton area with their 2 sons.

-Thomas Sutton is the new Therapeutic Coordinator for the CPRCAD.
+Thomas Sutton is the new Therapeutic Coordinator for the CPRD.
 He is originally from the city of Liverpool, England.
-He immigrated to the United States 2 years ago after marrying his wife, Ashley Sutton, who teaches Special Education at Carrollton High School.
+He immigrated to the United States 4 years ago after marrying his wife, Ashley Sutton, who teaches Special Education at Carrollton High School.
 He has ten years of experience working with diverse groups of people in a variety of settings.
 At the age of 18 he had the opportunity to take part in a program called Camp America.
 He was offered a position in America through Easter Seals.
 He worked at Camp ASCCA (Alabama’s Special Camp for Children and Adults) at Lake Martin .
 This is a fully adapted, outdoor, therapeutic recreation, summer camp for children and adults with physical and developmental disabilities.
 As a counselor he was responsible for the total care and supervision of the campers.
 His eyes were opened to the endless possibilities for individuals with disabilities and how he could support them in achieving their goals to become as independent as possible.
 He returned home with a clearer understanding of the career he wanted to pursue.
 He traveled extensively around the world and worked with senior adults diagnosed with Dementia and with individuals with Autism.
 He received his degree in Social Work at Leeds Beckett University.
 He did volunteer work in Carrollton under the direction of Tracey Young and participated in many Special Olympic programs.
 He knows many of the participants and volunteers associated with Carrollton Parks, Recreation and Cultural Arts Department’s therapeutic programs.
-He worked for Briggs and Associates before taking his new position as Therapeutic Coordinator with the Carrollton Parks , Recreation and Cultural Arts Department.
-Thomas is looking forward to meeting all of the citizens of Carrollton and Carroll County that participate in the therapeutic programs of the Carrollton Parks, Recreation and Cultural Arts Department.
+He worked for Briggs and Associates before taking his new position as Therapeutic Coordinator with the Carrollton Parks and Recreation Department.

-My name is Dottee Morton and I am the Special Events/Programs Coordinator for Carrollton Parks, Recreation and Cultural Arts Department.
+My name is Dottee Morton and I am the Special Events/Programs Coordinator for Carrollton Parks and Recreation Department.
 I have been with the department since 1998 serving in many positions.
 I started out in 1994 part-time in the Athletic division which sports is my true love.
 At that time I was working full-time at the Carrollton Elementary School from 1992 to 1998 when I was asked to go full-time with the department and I have never looked back.
 I have been in positions with Athletics, Administration and now with programs.
 I am now coordinating the Fitness programs, Martial Arts, Tumbling and Cheerleading, Concessions, Training of our volunteers and all Special Events.
-I am very heavily involved in our National, State and District recreation associations.
-I am originally from Pennsylvania and have lived all over the United States but now have called my home Carrollton over the last 28 years.
-I am married to Richard Morton with two children, Brandi and Kreig who grew up in the recreation department every day.
+I am very heavily involved in our National, State and District Parks recreation associations.
+I am originally from Pennsylvania and have lived all over the United States but now have called my home Carrollton over the last 31 years.
+I am married to Richard Morton with two children, Brandi and Kreig who grew up in the recreation department.
 My husband and I coached our children throughout the years and now we are coaching our grandchildren, Kambrie, Dylan and Kynleigh which is three of the greatest things in my life!

 Ali Williamson Trent